-Join Us Each Sunday Morning at 9:30 am for Sunday School and Worship at 10:45 am.
+Join Us Each Sunday Morning at 10:00 am for Worship.
+No Sunday School until Fall.

 We offer both in-person worship and a live stream on our YouTube channel, which also includes recordings of past services.